 A faulty car access system in BMW and MINI vehicles can be indicated by symptoms such as key fob not working, remote start problems, alarm activation issues, central locking problems, engine start problems, and warning lights or messages on the dashboard.
 These issues can lead to incorrect functioning of the car access system.
-They can impact the safety of the vehicle, so it is important to have the system inspected by a professional.
+They can impact the vehicle’s safety, so it is important to have the system inspected by a professional.
 You may notice possible symptoms if the CAS module or one of its components fails.

 - Malfunction message on the iDrive screen

 - Vehicle Will Not Start – A defective CAS module damaged from water or due to low or overvoltage will prevent the vehicle from starting.
 Replacing the CAS module and programming is necessary to fix this problem.
-BMW does not start, Key not recognized.
+BMW does not start, and the key is not recognized.
 The car will turn over but not start.

 - Mismatched Key – The code in the CAS module may get out of sync with the code stored in the DME / DDE module.
-To fix this problem, carry out the CAS reset procedure under DDE/DME module.
+To fix this problem, complete the CAS reset procedure under the DDE/DME module.

 - Key fob not working: If the key fob fails to unlock or lock the doors, or the engine does not start when the key is inserted, the car access system may be faulty.